zhoulytwinyu/back-translate-python/README.md

   * When picking codon for amino acids, we note down the GC content of all the picked amino acids and try to choose a codon that brings GC content closer to our target GC range (being greedy here).
 ### Put the codons back to align with the peptide sequence
 * Iterate through the given peptide sequence, choose at random (smoother local GC content) without replacement from our picked codons for the amino acids.

+## Caution
+This algorithm is essentially probabilistic and may under certain circumstances not able to generate nucleotide sequences within given GC range.
+In fact, the algorithm only try to optimize sequence toward target GC range; it does not double check whether the generated sequence is indeed within that range.
+In most cases, it works fine.